DHBW-Experts/documents/UseCases/use_case_Authenticate-Email.md

 ## 1.1 Brief Description

-Every user has to be a student from the DHBW in Germany, therefore they need to verify their e-mail address with the domain '@student.dhbw-karlsruhe.de' since only students from the DHBW got such an e-mail address.
+Every user has to be a student from the DHBW, therefore they need to verify their e-mail address which has to end with a valid domain like '@student.dhbw-karlsruhe.de.
+Upon registering users will receive an email with an verification link to authenticate the user account.

 # 2 Flow of Events

 ## 2.1 Basic Flow

-- User clicks on "Registrierung abschließen" button.
+- User clicks on "Registrieren" button.
-- User gets a new window with a textfield "Bestätigungscode".
+- User will be logged out and asked to verify their email adress.
-- User checks his latest e-mail and enters the code from the mail into the textfield.
+- User checks his latest e-mail and clicks on the contained link.
-- User clicks on "Code überprüfen" button.
+- User will see an "Verifizierung erfolgreich" screen.
-- User gets to the homepage of the app if the code was correct.
+- User can login again.

 ### 2.1.1 Activity Diagram